valkey-io/valkey-doc/docs/management/sentinel.md

 If the master M1 fails, S2 and S3 will agree about the failure and will be able to authorize a failover, making clients able to continue.

-In every Sentinel setup, as Redis uses asynchronous replication, there is always the risk of losing some writes because a given acknowledged write may not be able to reach the replica which is promoted to master.
+In every Sentinel setup, as Valkey uses asynchronous replication, there is always the risk of losing some writes because a given acknowledged write may not be able to reach the replica which is promoted to master.
 However in the above setup there is a higher risk due to clients being partitioned away